TomGreenwood10/Bank-campaign-dataset-insights/README.md

 # Bank-campaign-dataset-insights

-This task was given to ma as part of a datascience boot camp.
+This task was given to me as part of a datascience boot camp.

 ## The brief